 9. Set the dnsmasq DNS cache as the default DNS resolver.

 Note: You must suppress the default DNS resolver provided by DHCP by changing or creating the /etc/dhcp/dhclient.conf file.
-For more information, see How do I assign a static DNS server to a private Amazon EC2 instance running Amazon Linux, Ubuntu, or RHEL that persists during reboot?
+For more information, see My private Amazon EC2 instance is running Amazon Linux, Ubuntu, or RHEL.
+How do I assign a static DNS server to the EC2 instance that persists during reboot?

 10. Configure the default DNS resolver as a fallback option by using the following commands:

 sudo bash -c "echo 'supersede domain-name-servers 127.0.0.1, 169.254.169.253;' >> /etc/dhcp/dhclient.conf"

 11. To apply the change, run the dhclient command, or reboot your instance: